Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Preliminary facts

-(2) if $E$ is an edge group and $x^k\in E$ for some $k> 0$ then $x\in E$.
-A reduced splitting of $G$ is called primary if it is essential and all noncyclic abelian subgroups of $G$ are elliptic (that is conjugate into vertex subgroups of the splitting).\end{definition} \begin{prop} \cite{DG} There is an algorithm which takes a finite presentation for a freely indecomposable toral relatively hyperbolic group, $\Gamma$ say, as input and outputs a graph of groups which is a primary JSJ decomposition for $\Gamma$.\end{prop}
+A reduced splitting of $G$ is called primary if it is essential and all noncyclic abelian subgroups of $G$ are elliptic (that is, conjugate into vertex subgroups of the splitting).\end{definition} \begin{prop} \cite{DG} There is an algorithm which takes a finite presentation for a toral relatively hyperbolic group as input, and outputs its Grushko decomposition.
+There is also an algorithm which takes a finite presentation for a freely indecomposable toral relatively hyperbolic group, $\Gamma$ say, as input and outputs a graph of groups which is a primary JSJ decomposition for $\Gamma$.\end{prop}

-\begin{prop} (\cite{DG},Theorem 3.41) Suppose that $G$ is toral relatively hyperbolic relative to ${\mathcal P} = \{P_1, . . . , P_n\},$ that $\Lambda$ is a graph of groups decomposition of $G$ with finitely presented vertex groups and finitely presented edge groups which are either word-hyperbolic or else contained in a conjugate of some parabolic subgroup.
-Suppose furthermore that each $P_i\in{\mathcal P}$ is conjugate into some vertex group of $\Lambda$.
-Let $V$ be a vertex group of $\Lambda$.
-Define ${\mathcal P}_V$ to be a collection of representatives of conjugacy classes of intersections of $V$ with conjugates of the $P_i$.
-Then $V$ is hyperbolic relative to ${\mathcal P}_V$.\end{prop}